RichardLuo0/vscode-frosted-glass-theme/README.md

 ## Install
 * From microsoft vscode marketplace, search for "Frosted Glass Theme", install
 * Open command panel, type in "Frosted Glass Theme: Enable", press enter
-* **You can change menu background color in vscode settings, every time you change something in settings, please execute "Frosted Glass Theme: Apply Configuration" to apply change**
+* **You can customize theme in vscode settings, every time you change something in settings, please execute "Frosted Glass Theme: Apply Configuration" to apply change**
 * **Every time vscode updates, you have to re-enable**
 ### For Linux and perhaps MacOS user
 You need to set `window.titleBarStyle` to `custom` to see the effect.
 Otherwise the effect is very limited.